Inner horizon instability and the unstable cores of regular black holes: Instability of regular black holes

-so the first term of the right-hand side {of eq. \eqref{eq:mdiff:1}} does not depend on $M_+$ and the equation {displays} (exponentially) inflating solutions with leading behaviour
+so the first term of the right-hand side {of eq.~\eqref{eq:mdiff:1}} does not depend on $M_+$ and the equation {displays} (exponentially) inflating solutions with leading behaviour

-{This is precisely the exact solution obtained by Ori \cite{Ori:1991zz}.} More generally, we see that this result by Ori is recovered unchanged for a wider family of geometries satisfying the linear ansatz $M(v,r)=g_1(r)m(v)+g_2(r)${, which includes for instance the Bardeen metric for a regular black hole}.
+{This is the solution obtained by Ori \cite{Ori:1991zz}.} More generally, this result is recovered unchanged for a wider family of geometries satisfying the linear ansatz $M_+(v,r)=g_1(r)m_+(v)+g_2(r)${, which includes for instance the Bardeen metric for a regular black hole \cite{Bardeen1968}}.

-Not all metrics potentially of interest are covered by this linear ansatz.
-For instance, in the case of the {regular black hole described by the Hayward metric \cite{Hayward2006}, the functional form of $M(m,r)=mr^3/(r^3+2m\ell^2)$ implies that}
+However, if $\partial M_+/\partial r$ is not linear in $M_+$, {the differential equation \eqref{eq:mdiff:1} becomes nonlinear and the last term on the right-hand side} may drive the evolution at late times, {thus modifying} the exponential behavior associated with mass-inflation.
+Crucially, not all the metrics of interest are covered by a linear ansatz.
+For instance, in the case of a {regular black hole described by the Hayward metric \cite{Hayward2006}, the functional form of $M(m,r)=mr^3/(r^3+2m\ell^2)$ implies that}

-{While these more general situations can be analyzed using the equations above, it is not difficult to see, either using eq.~\eqref{eq:mdiff:1} or eq.~\eqref{eq:ori} directly, that the linear ansatz for $M(v,r)$ is necessary in order to derive Ori's solution in eq.~\eqref{eq:msol:1}.
-We will discuss these more general situations in more detail, using both analytical and numerical methods, after an equivalent formalism is described in the next section.}